Chrysolina bankii

 Chrysolina bankii is a species of leaf beetle native to western Europe and the western Mediterranean Basin (including Macaronesia).
 It has also been introduced to the US, where its range is expanding.

-Chrysolina banksi adults are 8.0-10.7 mm in length.
+Chrysolina bankii adults are 8.0-10.7 mm in length.
 They are metallic bronze in color, with orange-brown legs.
 Their elytra have puncture marks.
 They feed on numerous types of leaves, but especially those in Asteraceae and Lamiaceae.